zalando/postgres-operator/docs/administrator.md

 manifest, the operator configmap's settings `enable_master_load_balancer` and `enable_replica_load_balancer` apply.
 Note that the operator settings affect all Postgresql services running in a namespace watched by the operator.

+## Running periodic 'autorepair' scans of Kubernetes objects

+The Postgres operator periodically scans all Kubernetes objects belonging to each cluster and repairs all discrepancies between them and the definitions generated from the current cluster manifest.
+There are two types of scans: a `sync scan`, running every `resync_period` seconds for every cluster, and the `repair scan`, coming every `repair_period` only for those clusters that didn't report success as a result of the last operation applied to them.